 • Not expandable

-Look no further than the Winfield suitcase if great value is what you’re after.
-A popular pick on Amazon with more than 22,000 reviews and an average 4.5-star rating, this hardside polycarbonate suitcase comes at an excellent price for the quality you’ll get, according to our luggage experts.
-We like that you can choose among more than 10 sophisticated shades, as well as various sizes and sets, like this three-piece set including a carry-on and two checked bags.
+WHY WE LOVE IT: Look no further than the Winfield suitcase if great value is what you’re after.
+A popular pick on Amazon with thousands of stellar reviews, this hardside polycarbonate suitcase comes at an excellent price for the quality you’ll get, according to our luggage experts.
+We like that you can choose among more than 10 sophisticated shades, as well as various sizes and sets, like this three-piece set, which includes a carry-on and two checked bags.

 Dimensions23.0' x 14.5" x 9.5"